CSEN1095-W21/project-u8/README.md

 # Data Exploration:
-- in this step, we use data visualization and statistical techniques to describe dataset characterizations, such as size, quantity, and accuracy, in order to better understand the nature of the data.
+- In this step, we used data visualization and statistical techniques to describe dataset characterizations, such as size, quantity, and accuracy, in order to better understand the nature of the data.

 # Data Preparation and Cleaning: